-There are all sorts of mental health issues that come about and some manifestations of our mental health issue are shown through our actions.
+There are all sorts of mental health issues that come about and some indications of our mental health issue show through our actions.
 This is why people turn to vices, all sorts and variations.
 People’s vices may be quite dependent on what a person favours, to cover the confusion, to ease the uncertainties.
-Some people turn to the following but are not limited to drinking, promiscuity and some turn to using illegal drugs.
+Some people turn to the following but are not limited to drinking and some turn to using illegal drugs.
 And then there is binging on food, also called Binge Eating Disorder and its symptoms.

 The Need-to-Know About Binge Eating Disorder

-Binging or eating large quantities of food in one sitting, often done very quickly and to the point where discomfort is already felt.
+Binging often done very quickly and to the point where discomfort is already felt.
 Binge Eating Disorder is the newest addition to other eating disorders.
 Binge eating disorder is a recurring act of consuming food in huge amounts, eating excessively and profusely, done discreetly or in private, and happens usually at a 2-hour interval.
 Those who’ve suffered from binging claim that it gave them a sense of control in an otherwise uncontrollable situation in their life.
 It gives those who suffer from this eating disorder a sense of autonomy over the number of foods they eat and the succession it takes to make one feel satisfied and full.
 So full that one ends up feeling sick or disgusted.
 The worst part is after the binge where the person feels disgusted with oneself, guilt and depression follows thereafter.

 Binge Eating Disorder: Possible Sources